Canon 5D Mark III vs Sony A7R II

 It is notable that the A7R II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 5D Mark III does not provide wifi capability.

 Studio photographers will appreciate that the Canon 5D Mark III (unlike the A7R II) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 5D Mark III and the A7R II have been discontinued, but can regularly be found used on ebay.
-The 5D Mark III was replaced by the Canon 5D Mark IV, while the A7R II was followed by the Sony Alpha A7R III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony A7R II Manual.
+The 5D Mark III was replaced by the Canon 5D Mark IV, while the A7R II was followed by the Sony A7R III.
+Further information on the features and operation of the 5D Mark III and A7R II can be found, respectively, in the Canon 5D Mark III Manual (free pdf) or the online Sony A7R II Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5D Mark III and the Sony A7R II?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.